Z-siteA Companion to the Works of Louis Zukofsky

 228 latest Caesar hazarding a policy of conquest in Africa: Mussolini invaded Ethiopia in Oct.
 1935.

 229 The Englishman wrote from Singapore when Japan launched its attack on China…: Japan, after occupying Manchuria in 1931, attacked China in July 1937, while the Munich Pact (Sept.
 1938) allowed Hitler to annex part of Czechoslovakia, seen as a major act of appeasement toward Hitler.
-Although he never went to Singapore, Bunting did spend a short while in Los Angeles 1938-1939 with the idea of looking for work in films (see EP/LZ 196), and he did promptly enlist in the military as soon as Britain declared war on Germany in Sept.
+Bunting never went to Singapore, although apparently he did apply for a job censoring films in Singapore in late 1937 (see Robert Burton, A Strong Song Tows Us: The Life of Basil Bunting (2014): 253-254; Burton gives no reference for this information).
+Bunting did spend a short while in Los Angeles 1938-1939 with the idea of looking for work in films (see EP/LZ 196), and he promptly enlisted for military service as soon as Britain declared war on Germany in Sept.
 1939.

 230 Everyone knew the enemy was arming…: the main events alluded to in this paragraph leading into the early years of World War II are the invasion of Poland by Germany in Sept.
 1939, which finally forced England and France to declare war after an extended policy of appeasement toward Hitler.
 However, since the Allies in fact took no action against Germany’s aggression, the period immediately following is often referred to as the “phony war,” until May 1940, when Germany invaded Belgium, the Netherlands and then quickly overran France, making a mockery of the latter’s Maginot Line, which it was claimed could stop tanks.
 Paris fell 14 June, and Marshal Pétain, a hero of World War I, signed an armistice with Germany and headed the puppet regime at Vichy, France.
 Most of these events are also referred to in “A”-10, the work most contemporaneous with the writing of Ferdinand.